We use cookies to deliver essential features and to measure their performance. Learn more.

 HR4729

-HR4729 is a multiple sub-giant star in the constellation of Crux.
+HR4729 is a multiple sub-giant star of spectral class B4 in the constellation of Crux.

 HR4729 visual magnitude is 4.86.
-Because of its moderate brightness, HR4729 should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.
+Because of its moderate brightness, HR4729 is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 Image of HR4729 star